ghcjs/ghcjs/README.markdown

 #### Generating a source distribution

-if you work on boot packages that need some for an upstream library, make sure to update the patches in `/lib/patches` first
+Upstream libraries can be found in `lib/upstream`.
+These libraries are patched for `ghcjs` with patches in `lib/patches`.
+The patched libraries are placed in `lib/boot`.
+If you need to fix something you can change the libraries in `lib/boot` and then run `./utils/updatePatches.sh` to generate the patches again, reflecting your changes.

 ```
 $ ./utils/updatePatches.sh
 ```

-then regenerate the packages and the `/data/boot.tar` archive
+then regenerate the patched packages and the `/data/boot.tar` archive

 ```
 $ ./utils/makePackages.sh
 ```

+Note that when you run `./utils/makePackages.sh` it will overwrite the files in `lib/boot` with patched versions, therefore you may lose any modifications to those files.
+To avoid that always run `updatePatches.sh` first to save your changes.

-and the source distribution archive
+The source distribution archive can be generated using:

 ```
 $ cabal sdist